media consumption

 Young woman with black hair on a yellow background.

-Time without screens in early childhood
+Time without screens

 The office clock shows three o’clock.